borjanG/leia/README.md

   <img src="videos/traj.gif" alt="animated" width="300"/>
   &nbsp;
   &nbsp;
+  &nbsp;
   <img src="videos/gen.gif" alt="animated" width="300"/>
 </p>

 A <tt>PyTorch</tt> toolbox for solving learning tasks with neural ODEs.
-A sample experiment may be found in <tt>generate_fig.py</tt>, with the main modules being
+A sample experiment may be found in <tt>generate_fig.py</tt>, with the main modules being a simple instantiation of the neural ODE

 ```python
 anode = NeuralODE(device,